Police brace for Sri Lanka rally against port lease to China

 COLOMBO, Sri Lanka (AP) — Sri Lanka police are bracing for a big protest Saturday by thousands of Buddhist monks and opposition supporters against a government decision to lease a major seaport to a Chinese-controlled venture.

-Prime Minister Ranil Wickremesinghe is expected at an inauguration ceremony for the 99-year lease of the Hambantota port and industrial zone to a company in which China will have 80-percent ownership.
+The government has signed a framework agreement for a 99-year lease of the Hambantota port with a company in which China will have 80-percent ownership.

+The protest against the deal is taking place as Prime Minister Ranil Wickremesinghe visits the area on Saturday to inaugurate an industrial zone surrounding the port.
+A court has issued a restraining order on the protest saying it could lead to unrest.

 China invested over $1.2 billion in the port in what some analysts call its “string of pearls” strategy in countries surrounding its rival India.
 Although the project made losses since 2010, Sri Lanka’s government, at first critical of the enterprise, approached China seeking help to make it viable.